Raúl González (footballer, born 1985): Club career

 He formed almost integrally in the Social Center Ítalo Venezuelan of the city of Valencia.
 He debuted with the first team of the Deportivo Italchacao in 2002, participating even in Copa Libertadores.
-In 2004 received the call to form part of the Youthful National Selection that would participate in the 22a, edition of the South American Youth Championship|South American Championship Under-20 "Youth of America" Colombia 2005, where Venezuela advanced to the final round and occupied the sixth position.
+In 2004 received the call to form part of the Youthful National Selection that would participate in the 22a, edition of the South American Championship Under-20 "Youth of America" Colombia 2005, where Venezuela advanced to the final round and occupied the sixth position.

 In 2005, he joined Aragua FC, where he made 12 league appearances.
 In January 2006, he signed with the Caracas FC, one of the successful and largest teams of the country, where he won his first silweare, the 2005 league title..
 In January 2007, González moved to Portuguesea FC.
 That same year, he joined Doxa Katokopia, a Cypriot club recently promoted to the Cypriot First Division.
 A year later, González moved to fellow Cypriot top-flight club Enosis Neon Paralimni.
 In 2010, he joined Apollon Limassol.

 Ahead of the 2019–20 season, González joined ASIL Lysi.